Strategic philanthropy and volunteering

 Top of the Shops

-Amy Greenstein / Assistant Manager, KPMG in the UK
+Megan / Executive Assistant, KPMG in the UK

 Thought Leadership

-We aim to use the collective voice and skills of KPMG and Marie Curie to ensure that current end of life care, services and support networks reach the highest standards.
+Throughout the partnership, we have aimed to use the collective voice and skills of KPMG and Marie Curie to ensure that current end-of-life care, services and support networks reach the highest standards.

-An example of this is a piece of work we’re conducting which explores the cost of energy for households across the UK with a terminally ill person.
-We want to understand the opportunities and gaps that exist and identify any initiatives which could help households with a terminally ill member manage their energy costs.
+One example of this was a piece of work we conducted which explored the cost of energy for households across the UK with a terminally ill person.
+We wanted to understand the opportunities and gaps that exist and identify any initiatives which could help households with a terminally ill member manage their energy costs.

 Governance for Better